NMRPy/nmrpy/docs/source/quickstart.rst

 rectangle:

 .. image:: images/quickstart_9.png

+Inadvertent wrongly selected peaks can be deleted with Ctrl+left-click; wrongly selected ranges can be deleted with Ctrl+right-click.
+Once you are done selecting peaks and ranges, these need to be assigned to the :class:`~nmrpy.data_objects.FidArray`; this is achieved with a Ctrl+Alt+right-click.

 Ranges divide the data into smaller portions, which significantly speeds up the process of fitting of peakshapes to the data.
 Range-specification also prevents